cllckn/information-and-communication-technologies/module7/exercises/README.md

 ### **Additional Challenges (Optional)**
 These tasks are for students to implement at home:

-- Try using Postman for testing APIs, as it provides an intuitive interface for making HTTP requests and analyzing responses.
+- Try using Postman or Insomnia API clients for testing APIs, as it provides an intuitive interface for making HTTP requests and analyzing responses.
 - Add validation for **email format** and **phone number** before adding a customer.
 - Implement a **search feature** (`GET /api/customers?city=Astana`) to filter customers by city.

 ---